serverless/components/README.md

 <br/>

-Get started with any one these one commands:
+Deploy a serverless app rapidly, with and of these commands:

 ```shell
 $ npx serverless init fullstack-app